actualbudget/actual/docs/Installing/Docker.md

 ### `edge` Tag

 The `edge` tag is updated every time a commit is pushed to the `master` branch.
 This is the recommended tag to use for users who want to get the latest changes.
-Note that `actual-server` will still use the latest official release of the web UI even when deploying from `edge`

 - `edge`
 - `edge-alpine` - Based on Alpine Linux, which is tiny so great for low powered devices.